-Use state-of-the-art eye-tracking equipment to study research questions like the ones mentioned above.
+Use state-of-the-art eye tracking and/or EEG equipment to study research questions like the ones mentioned above.
 As part of this research, students will develop stimuli (e.g., find or compose words, pictures, sentences, musical phrases), run subjects (e.g., schedule appointments, give instructions, set up the eye tracker, monitor data collection), process data, and engage in the theoretical development of the project (conduct background research and present original research findings).
 Students will also have opportunities to learn experimental design and statistical analysis (and related computer programming in R and Python), if desired.
 In addition to working directly on ongoing projects in the lab, students will attend weekly lab meetings, which involve reading, presenting, and discussing recent journal articles related to lab projects and participating in workshops on writing, presenting, and computer programming.

 Undergraduate Honors Thesis

 It is also possible to work on your Honors Thesis through the Psychology Honors program.
 Please note that we only supervise thesis projects for students who have already been working in the lab, so please reach out to us as soon as possible.
 You may contact Dr. Schotter directly regarding the mentorship process via firstname.lastname@example.org.